quisquous/cactbot/docs/CactbotCustomization.md

 If you have particular things you want to change about the timeline bars that you can't, please feel free to submit a [github issue](https://github.com/quisquous/cactbot/issues/new/choose).

-**Warning**: cactbot makes no guarantees about preserving CSS backwards compatability.
+**Warning**: cactbot makes no guarantees about preserving CSS backwards compatibility.
 Future changes to cactbot may rearrange elements, change element names and classes, or change styling entirely.